 - You will be well-rested which means they get better lessons with you.

 Remind them as often as needed of these benefits if they mention you aren’t getting back to them as quickly.
+This should be part of your routine both before lessons start & during.

 Take back your freedom